CodeYourFuture/CYF-Workshops/components-2/readme.md

 1. You will be working on a special branch called [FOR-USE-IN-CLASS](https://github.com/CodeYourFuture/CYF-Workshops/tree/FOR-USE-IN-CLASS).
 1. First, **clone** [the workshops repository](https://github.com/CodeYourFuture/CYF-Workshops/)
 Checkout `git switch FOR-USE-IN-CLASS`
 1. Your cohort has a named _sub branch_.
-Everyone, check that out next with `git checkout COHORT` (eg `NW6`).
+Everyone, check that out next with `git switch --create COHORT` (eg `NW6`).
 This is your working branch:

 ```mermaid
 gitGraph